 Keeping costs down

-In the majority of cases, applications for payday loans are made manually.
+In the majority of cases, applications for payday loans in the UK are made manually.
 You will be able to view fees and charges before you accept the loan.
 Most lenders provide online calculators that estimate your total repayment amount.
 As well as the cost of each instalment.

 If you are struggling to repay what you owe, you should act quickly to contact the lender.
 You can also approach debt charities for free loan advice.